+1 (403) 932-5632

 WATERSHED RESEARCH:

-over the past years, since the beginning of the Century, the CEI has undertaken or facilitated watershed monitoring and research
+Over the past years, since the beginning of the Century, the CEI has undertaken or facilitated watershed monitoring and research.

 Blood Tribe Dug-out Water Quality report